Cenitex operates under the Victorian Government Purchasing Board (VGPB) supply policy framework, following formal accreditation in June 2017.

 - approximate timeframe to address the matter.

 Cenitex will address the complaint within 20 working days and the complainant informed of the findings and whether Cenitex intends to take any further action.
-There may be an extension to this timeframe if additional information or external advice is required (e.g. Office of Small Business Commissioner, Office of the Ombudsman), and the complainant informed of the extension.
+There may be an extension to this timeframe if additional information or external advice is required (e.g. Office of the Small Business Commissioner, Office of the Ombudsman), and the complainant informed of the extension.

 Potential outcomes of the complaints process will depend on the determination of the complaint (eg. founded or unfounded) and the severity of the risk and/or issues.
 The General Manager - Finance & Procurement and Legal Counsel will determine the course of action required to resolve the matter and prevent future occurrences.